 - During the semester in which the student is due to complete the 18 hours of post-comp enrollment, he or she may drop down to whatever number of hours is required to complete the 18 (e.g., if the student started the semester with 15 hours of post-comp enrollment completed, only three hours are required).

-- Once the 18-hour requirement has been fulfilled, the student must continue to enroll in at least 1 dissertation or dissertation-equivalent hour each term, including summers, until he or she graduates.
+- The student must then continue to enroll in at least 1 dissertation or dissertation-equivalent hour each term, including summers, until he or she graduates.
 The student's level of enrollment must, however, accurately reflect demands on faculty time and University facilities.
 It is imperative that the student consult with his or her department about enrollment needs before reducing hours.
 As each students coursework needs are unique, there may be instances where dropping to fewer hours would be detrimental to the student's progress to degree and/or funding, etc.

 - Please note that hours completed in semesters previous to taking the comprehensive exam, even dissertation or dissertation-equivalent hours, do not count toward the post-comp enrollment requirement.